How to Use Multiple Hard Drives

 You can connect multiple external hard drives to a laptop or desktop computer using a USB or Firewire connection.
 External hard drives are easy to install and are usually portable.

 You can install additional hard disks on a desktop computer.
 This setup requires that you set up each drive as a separate storage device or connect them with a RAID configuration, a special method for using multiple hard drives.
 Hard drives in a RAID setup require a motherboard that supports RAID.
 The hard drives store data in combination or mirror one another to back up duplicate data on multiple hard disks.
+Read How to Choose Between an Internal External Hard Drive to decide which setup is best for you.

 Install the Hard Drives